Readiness Action Plan

 In October 2015, NATO Defence Ministers gave their green light to the completed military concept for the enhanced NRF, including its command and control arrangements.
 They also agreed to set up two more NFIUs in Hungary and Slovakia.

 In December 2015, NATO inaugurated the Multinational Division Southeast Headquarters in Bucharest, marking its official integration into the NATO Command Structure.
-The new, high-readiness headquarters is able to command forces deployed within NATO’s southeast region, supporting the Alliance’s defence.
+The high-readiness headquarters is able to command forces deployed within NATO’s southeast region, supporting the Alliance’s defence.
 It is also a hub for regional cooperation among Allies.

 In July 2016, at the Warsaw Summit, Allies welcomed the implementation of the Readiness Action Plan, affirmed that its assurance and adaptation measures would continue to form the baseline of the Alliance’s deterrence and defence posture, and agreed to further strengthen this posture.
-The RAP provides the Alliance with a broad range of options to be able to respond to any threats from wherever they arise to protect Alliance territory, populations, airspace and sea lines of communication.
+The RAP provided the Alliance with a broad range of options to be able to respond to any threats from wherever they arose to protect Alliance territory, populations, airspace and sea lines of communication.

 At the 2018 Brussels Summit, NATO Leaders reiterated their resolve to bolster the Alliance's readiness, responsiveness and reinforcement to respond to threats from any direction in a 360-degree approach.
 A NATO Readiness Initiative was launched to enhance the Alliance's rapid-response capability, either for reinforcement of Allies in support of deterrence or collective defence, including for high-intensity warfighting, or for rapid military crisis intervention, if required.
-Since then, Allies have committed to providing 30 mechanised battalions, 30 air squadrons and 30 battleships ready to use within 30 days or less and are working to build and maintain the level of readiness of these forces and organise them into larger formations.
+Under this initiative, Allies have committed to providing 30 mechanised battalions, 30 air squadrons and 30 battleships ready to use within 30 days or less and are working to build and maintain the level of readiness of these forces and organise them into larger formations.